-The so called 'Media Constitution' (Act CIV on the Freedom of the Press, and the Legislation on Taxation of Advertisement Revenues of Mass Media) of 2010 defines and protects the editorial and journalistic freedom of expression, namely that any person employed by media content providers shall have the right to professional sovereignty and independence from the owners or sponsors of the provider, as well as from any natural or legal person.
 Furthermore, the principle of transparency enshrined in the 'Media Constitution' obliges all bodies of the central and local governments to provide assistance to media content providers in discharging their information duties by means of making available the necessary information to media content providers in due time.

 It must be pointed out that the criticized term "illegal media content" does not exist in the legislation mentioned by the reasoned proposal.
 Some of the obscure terms originally used in the Venice Commission's report (such as public morals) cannot be the subject of official proceedings, and the rest is based on almost two decades of administrative and judicial practices, being easily recognizable by the market players and the law enforcement practitioners.
 The concerned service provider may, however, submit a constitutional complaint if they consider that the Court's interpretation violates the freedom of the press.

-The criticisms of the Venice Commission on the rules of protecting the source of information, focused on the fact that the provisions guaranteeing such a protection [Act CIV on the Freedom of the Press of 2010, 6.§.
-(2)] refers explicitly to criminal cases.
-This statement is inaccurate, as the general rules of the Act are detailed in each code of procedural law (civil, criminal, administrative and offence), and the missing provision is contained in Section 174 (2) of the Act on Criminal Procedures.
+The criticisms of the Venice Commission on the rules of protecting the source of information, focused on the fact that the provisions guaranteeing such a protection [Act CIV on the Freedom of the Press of 2010, 6. § (2)] refers explicitly to criminal cases.
+This statement is inaccurate, as the general rules of the Act are detailed in each code of procedural law (civil, criminal, administrative and offence), and the missing provision is contained in Section 174 (2) of the Criminal Procedure Code.
 In addition to the general rules, Article 6 (2) of the Media Act lays down the exceptional cases when the journalist may be obliged to disclose their source (surrender of information).
 Only a) a court, b) in order to investigate a criminal offence, c) in cases that are specified by law and d) in the case of exceptionally justified circumstances, may require the journalist to do so.
-The exact content of the scope of section 6 (2) of the Act, and in particular of the mentioned "exceptionally justified case", is determined by Section 174 (2) of the Act on Criminal Procedures.
+The exact content of the scope of section 6 (2) of the Act, and in particular of the mentioned "exceptionally justified case", is determined by Section 174 (2) of the Criminal Procedure Code.
 These are conjunctive requirements and the fact that the information cannot be provided by any other means shall always be defined as a result of careful and detailed investigation.